-The Partnership has identified three locality areas (see Figure 1) for service planning and delivery purposes.
+The Partnership has identified three locality areas for service planning and delivery purposes.
 This is required in the integration legislation and is reflected in the Community Empowerment Act.
-Our locality areas are aligned to the GP clusters:
+Our locality areas are aligned to the GP 'clusters':

 - 1. West: Denny, Bonnybridge, Larbert and Stenhousemuir

 - 2. Central: Falkirk town

 - 3. East: Grangemouth, Bo'ness and Braes